Melissa Humana-Paredes: Partnership with Pavan (2016–22)

 After forming her partnership with Sarah Pavan, the two were named to the Canadian team for the 2018 Commonwealth Games, the first edition of the championships to feature a beach volleyball tournament.
-Humana-Paredes/Pavan reached the gold medal match, where they defeated Australians Clancy/Artacho del Solar for the title.
+Humaña-Paredes/Pavan reached the gold medal match, where they defeated Australians Clancy/Artacho del Solar for the title.

-Humana-Paredes and Pavan won the gold medal at the 2019 Beach Volleyball World Championships, defeating the American team of April Ross and Alix Klineman in straight-sets 2-0 (23-21, 23-21) for Canada's first medal ever at the event.
+Humaña-Paredes and Pavan won the gold medal at the 2019 Beach Volleyball World Championships, defeating the American team of April Ross and Alix Klineman in straight-sets 2-0 (23-21, 23-21) for Canada's first medal ever at the event.
 This victory automatically qualified the Canadian pair for the 2020 Summer Olympics in Tokyo.
 They achieved further success on the FIVB tour that summer with additional tournament wins at the Edmonton Open in late July, and at the Vienna Major in early August.
 These FIVB tour wins were followed by success on the AVP tour, with additional championship wins over Ross and Klineman at both the Manhattan Beach Open in mid-August and the Hawaii Open in late September.

-Humana-Paredes and Pavan were named to the Canadian Olympic team for the 2020 Summer Olympics, which the COVID-19 pandemic caused to be delayed until 2021.
+Humaña-Paredes and Pavan were named to the Canadian Olympic team for the 2020 Summer Olympics, which the COVID-19 pandemic caused to be delayed until 2021.
 The two went undefeated during pool play, winning every set.
 Entering the knockout rounds as the top seed, they defeated Spaniards Liliana/Baquerizo in the Round of 16.
 In the quarterfinal, a rematch of the Commonwealth Games final with Australians Clancy/Artacho del Solar, they lost two sets to one and were eliminated from the tournament.

-In what would prove to be their final competition together, Humana-Paredes/Pavan were for a second time part of Canada's Commonwealth Games team, this time for the 2022 edition in Birmingham.
+In what would prove to be their final competition together, Humaña-Paredes/Pavan were for a second time part of Canada's Commonwealth Games team, this time for the 2022 edition in Birmingham.
 They reached the tournament final for a second consecutive time, once again competing against Clancy/Artacho del Solar.
 In a three-set match, they defeated the Australians to successfully defend their title.
 At the end of the same month, they announced the end of their partnership, saying they had "decided it is time to explore new options in our athletic careers separately."